ebcrowder/rust_ledger/README.md

 As a former CPA, I could not resist building my own accounting system.

+PRs and issues are certainly welcome.
+I use this tool to keep track of my personal finances but would sincerely appreciate feedback on how to make it more useful for others.

 ### Summary

 - Spiritual port of [ledger](https://github.com/ledger/ledger)
+- Uses double-entry accounting paradigm
-- Smaller feature set based on typical use cases - primarily, _1)_ how much money have I spent during `xyz` time period and _2)_ what is my financial situation as of right now?
+- Small feature set based on typical use cases
 - Uses `yaml` files as data store
 - Includes a tool to convert `csv` files to `yaml` format